hillaryychan/COMP6771/notes/04_Operator-Overloading.md

 * Lack of context on operations

-**Only create an overload if you type has a single, obvious meaning to an operator**.
+**Only create an overload if your type has a single, obvious meaning to an operator**.

 Operator overload design: